lohanbodevan/grud/README.md

 ```

 PS.: This repository did not has DB seeds.
-You need to create `user` document in your MongoDB instance with `email` and sha256 encrypted `password`
+You need to create `users` document in your MongoDB instance with `email` and sha256 encrypted `password`

 ## Docs
 There are environment and collection for [Postman](https://www.getpostman.com/) in `docs` folder to facilitate play with api.